ecpp/wifi2go/README.md

 # Usage
 - pip3 install requirements.txt
-- python3 wifi2go.py -i en0 -a
+- python3 wifi2go.py -i interface
 - -i is for your interface
-- -a is for auto mode

 #Educational Purposes Only